kwakwaversal/rex-plenv-base/README.md

 ## meta.yml

-In the folder for the rex service you're creating, add a `meta.yml` file with something that looks like the following.
+In the folder for the Rex service you're creating, add a `meta.yml` file with something that looks like the following.

 ```perl
 Name: Some frontend service